jameshughes89/cs2XX-ComputerArchitecture/site/topics/numbers/twos-complement.rst

 ================

 * With one's complement, the issue with arithmetic and negative numbers could be resolved by adding one to the result
-* However, due to the associative property, one could add one *before* any arithemetic
+* However, due to the associative property, one could be added *before* any arithemetic

 * In other words, to create negative numbers, one could flip all bits and add one
 * This idea is called *two's complement*